Catherine Coleman Flowers

 Catherine Coleman Flowers is an internationally recognized environmental activist, MacArthur “genius” grant recipient, and author.
 She has dedicated her life’s work to advocating for environmental justice, primarily equal access to clean water and functional sanitation for communities across the United States.

-Flowers sits on the Board of Directors for the Climate Reality Project, the Natural Resources Defense Council and the American Geophysical Union, as well as serving as a Practitioner in Residence position at the Nicholas School of the Environment at Duke University.
+Flowers sits on the Board of Directors for the Climate Reality Project, the Natural Resources Defense Council, and RMI, as well as serving as a Practitioner in Residence position at the Nicholas School of the Environment at Duke University.
 In 2021, her leadership and fervor in fighting for solutions to these issues led her to one of her most notable appointments yet — Vice Chair of the Biden Administration’s inaugural White House Environmental Justice Advisory Council.
-In 2023, she was recognized as one of TIME’s "100 Most Influential People" in the world and was featured on Forbes’ "50 Over 50" list.
+In 2023, she was recognized as one of TIME’s 100 Most Influential People in the world and was featured on Forbes’ 50 Over 50 list.

 Learn more at www.catherinecolemanflowers.com.